CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Docker/README.md

 * Molecule now use custom Docker image in CI/CD by env vars
 * New CICD with needs and optimization

+### 2023-11-11: Prepare Host and Boolean

+* Prepare host is now called
+* You can install or not with a boolean value

 ## Authors

 * Lord Robin Crombez